pulp/pulp-certguard/docs/usage.rst

 Example of GET through a reverse proxy using HTTPS (like apache or nginx) in front of the content application.
-It's assumed that the reverse proxy has been configured to set the SSL-CLIENT-CERTIFICATE header using the client certificate exchanged as part of the SSL negotiation.
+It's assumed that the reverse proxy has been configured to set the ``X-CLIENT-CERT`` header using the client certificate exchanged as part of the SSL negotiation.

 ``$ http https://localhost/pulp/content/files/1.iso --cert=~/client.pem --cert-key=~/key.pem --verify=no``